summitgao/Hyperspectral_Classification_RMG/README.md

 Remote Sensing, 2018, 10(8), 1271

 The demo has not been well organized.
 Please contact me if you meet any problems.

-Email: gaofeng@ouc.edu.cn
+**Please cite our paper if you use our codes.
+Thanks!**

+If you have any queries, please do not hesitate to contact me (gaofeng AT ouc.edu.cn).

+More codes can be obtained from http://feng-gao.cn